 However, unless you chew a lot of apple seeds, the probability of your body absorbing enough hydrogen cyanide to cause any considerable damage is minimal.

 There is nothing wrong with eating an apple every day.
 There are hundreds of varieties of apples.
 It is always best to eat fruits and vegetables that are in the season.

 There is no indication that consuming apples during pregnancy is harmful.
-Consuming a large amount of apple seeds however has been shown to be harmful because apple seeds contain hydrogen cyanide.
-Apples are fine to consume, not apple seeds.
-(22)
+However, as mentioned above, consuming a large amount of apple seeds is harmful.
+(21)

 • Enjoy apples topped with nut butter for a snack.